alisaifee/coredis/docs/source/handbook/sentinel.rst

 their connection pool bound to the Sentinel instance via :class:`~coredis.sentinel.SentinelConnectionPool`.
 When a Sentinel backed client attempts to establish a connection, it first queries the Sentinel servers to determine an appropriate host to connect to.
-If no server is found, a :exc:`~coredis.PrimaryNotFoundError` or :exc:`~coredis.ReplicaNotFoundError` is raised.
+If no server is found, a :exc:`~coredis.exceptions.PrimaryNotFoundError` or :exc:`~coredis.exceptions.ReplicaNotFoundError` is raised.
-Both exceptions are subclasses of :exc:`~coredis.ConnectionError`.
+Both exceptions are subclasses of :exc:`~coredis.exceptions.ConnectionError`.

 When trying to connect to a replica client, the Sentinel connection pool will iterate over the list of replicas until it finds one that can be connected to.